 How it works

-The goal of this 1v1 dueling game is, obviously, to slice or stab your opponent brutally enough to put them in the dirt, or at least to strike their dominant arm hard enough that they drop their sword.
+The goal of this 1v1 dueling game is, obviously, to slice or stab your opponent to death, or at least to strike their dominant arm hard enough that they drop their sword.
 It's possible to cut off their hand, too, though it takes a very lucky strike.

 There are hidden health bars here, but like PS1 classic Bushido Blade (a great game), it only takes one hearty blow or gut stab to end a round.
 A lot of rounds end in draws, too, since it's possible for both fighters to strike vital arteries at the same time, or even one after the other.
 It doesn't necessarily matter that one fighter is spurting blood and the slow-mo death cam has already kicked in.
 As they die, their body is going to finish whatever it was doing, which can include landing their own killing blow.